FlipperPA/windows-zoom/README.md

 ## How to Use It

 1. Start up PowerShell as an Administrator.
-You can do this by pressing the Start button in Windows, typing `powershell`, then right clicking the `Winodws PowerShell` entry and selecting `Run as Administrator`.
+You can do this by pressing the Start button in Windows, typing `powershell`, then right clicking the `Windows PowerShell` entry and selecting `Run as Administrator`.
 1. Run the follow commands in the PowerShell terminal window to install:

 ```powershell